Project Summary

 Project Description

-The Southeast Stoney Trail bridge structure is a 70-degree skewed, 48 m long, single span bridge (highway overpass) that was constructed in 2012.
-Rehabilitation works on the bearings and finger joints were performed in 2020.
-Since then, additional movements were noted, potentially at one or both abutments.
+The Southeast Stoney Trail Bridge structure in Calgary, AB is a 70-degree skewed, 48-metre long, single-span highway overpass that was constructed in 2012.
+Rehabilitation works on the bearings and finger joints were performed in 2020; subsequently, additional movements were noted at both abutments.

-RAM’s Role
+Our Role

-RAM’s Geotechnical Engineering group was retained to:
+RAM’s Geotechnical Engineering group was retained for, and provided, the following services: